cd1979/hello-word/README.md

 # hello-word
-This id the greats project of the Universe!
+This is the greats project of the Universe!